Thodd/JMPEngine/samples/roguelike/7drl_ideas.md

 ## Map Design
+* Generate a POI in a Room
+  * Connect POI door/entrance to:
+    * eachother
+    * a main road
+  * Some POIs are not connected
+    * e.g. secret cabib in the woods (bloody)
 * Points of interest in the Town
   * Supermarket
   * Church
   * Diner
   * Auto repair shop
   * School
   * Library
   * Mayors office
   * Random houses you can enter (with a zombie inside ;)
   * Town-Square (always in the middle)
 * Road goes through the forest from left to right, ends in darkness

 F = Forest Room
 @ = Town Room